leesei/leesei.github.io/src/content/post/second-brain.md

   needs to be organized timely
 - Literature Notes
   on a book, paper, podcast
-  brief, in your own words
+  brief summary of your understanding/thought, in your own words
 - Permanent Notes
   organized from the above
-  link and backlinks when adding new note index for a topic
+  link and backlinks when adding new note single idea on one note, or index for a topic/map of content (MoC)
 - Project Notes
   all notes related to a project archive after completion